 Employment and Job Security

-The industry is the force behind the creation of many of the support jobs needed to use the products after they have been processed into their final form.
-Skilled technicians are required to prepare concrete mixes for industrial and residential applications, lab personnel are needed to continue to research new concrete and aggregate products for construction activity.
+In addition to direct jobs created by the industry, it also fuels many support jobs across industries that use aggregate products.
+For example, skilled technicians are required to prepare concrete mixes for industrial and residential applications, and lab workers are needed to continue to research new concrete and aggregate products for construction activity.